darensoh/Power_BI_Sales_Analysis/README.md

 3. **Product Detail**: This section offers a detailed analysis of product performance.
 It includes metrics such as sales volume, revenue, and profit margins for individual products.
 4. **Customer Detail**: This section delves into the demographics of our customer base.
 It includes information on customer age, gender, and purchase behavior.

+# What I learned
+Throughout this project, my mastery of utilizing Power BI has definitely increased:

+- **🧩 DAX and Measures :** Delved further into information that could be derived from data by utilising measures and DAX entries.
+- **📊 Data Manipulation:** Familiarised myself with Power Query Editor, learning about more functions to generate insightful results.
+- **💡 Analytical Wizardry:** Leveled up my real-world puzzle-solving skills, turning questions into meaningful recommendations.

 # Insights
 From the analysis provided by the dashboard, we can derive the following insights:
 - Certain regions demonstrate higher sales volumes, indicating potential areas for targeted marketing efforts.